-- S7-1.
+S7-1.
 Confirmation procedure.
 Nominations from the Governor shall be referred to a standing or select committee.
 A committee receiving such a referral shall conduct hearings on the fitness and qualifications of the nominee to serve in the post for which the nominee has been nominated.
 After the hearings and subsequent deliberations, the committee shall report to the full Senate its recommendation that the nomination should or should not receive the consent of the Senate.
 Following the committee report, action on the confirmation shall be set for a day certain on the legislative calendar.
-In committee and on the floor, consideration of the Governor's appointments that require Senate confirmation shall take place in open session unless otherwise ordered by a majority of the body present. - S7-2.
+In committee and on the floor, consideration of the Governor's appointments that require Senate confirmation shall take place in open session unless otherwise ordered by a majority of the body present.

+S7-2.
 Time for taking final action.
 Final action on nominations by the Governor may not be taken until the second legislative day after receiving the nomination.
-This rule does not apply to a nomination received during the three final legislative days. - S7-2.1.
+This rule does not apply to a nomination received during the three final legislative days.

+S7-2.1.
 Uncontested nominations on consent calendar.
-Each standing committee may report an uncontested nomination out of committee with recommendation that it be placed on the consent calendar where it shall be subject to Joint Rules 13-2, 13-3, and 13-4. - S7-3.
+Each standing committee may report an uncontested nomination out of committee with recommendation that it be placed on the consent calendar where it shall be subject to Joint Rules 13-2, 13-3, and 13-4, and Senate Rule 6-2.

+S7-3.
 Motion of advice and consent.
-On considering nominations from the Governor, the presiding officer shall put the following question: "Does the Senate advise and consent to the executive appointment of (name) pursuant to the executive message as found on page of the Senate Journal?" - S7-4.
+On considering nominations from the Governor, the president of the Senate or the member presiding shall put the following question: "Does the Senate advise and consent to the executive appointment of (name)?"

+S7-4.
 Vote requirements.
-Confirmation of nominations from the Governor requires a majority vote of the members-elect. - S7-5.
+Confirmation of nominations from the Governor requires a majority vote of the memberselect.

+S7-5.
 Reconsideration of vote.
-While a nomination from the Governor remains within the Senate, the members may reconsider any vote taken on it. - S7-6.
+While a nomination from the Governor remains within the Senate, the members may reconsider any vote taken on it.

+S7-6.
 Written notice of final action.
 Upon final action, the secretary of the Senate shall notify the Governor and the Secretary of State in writing of the action of the body.